AlphaKretin/pokepinball-rs-overlay/README.md

 - Pink: Only appears if 2 GET arrows are lit
 - Purple: Only appears if 3 GET arrows are lit

-A slate-blue square next to the Pokédex total indicates that the Rayquaza bonus game has been cleared this play session (note: not only this board), which raises the chance of Latios and Latias spawning from 1% to 2%, and due to a bug reduces the chance of Pichu spawning from 2% to 1%.
+A slate-blue square in the corner of Rayquaza's portrait indicates that the Rayquaza bonus game has been cleared this play session (note: not only this board), which raises the chance of Latios and Latias spawning from 1% to 2%, and due to a bug reduces the chance of Pichu spawning from 2% to 1%.

 ## Other Files